Dropbox beats quarterly revenue estimates

-(Reuters) - File sharing and storage company Dropbox Inc topped Wall Street estimates for quarterly revenue on Thursday, benefiting from an expanded customer base and higher revenue per user.
+(Reuters) - File sharing and storage company Dropbox Inc on Thursday beat Wall Street estimates for quarterly revenue and profit, benefiting from an expanded customer base and higher revenue per user.

+Shares of the San Francisco-based company were up 2.6 percent at $26.26 in extended trading.

-The company said it had 12.7 million subscribers at the end of three months on Dec.
+Dropbox said it had 12.7 million subscribers at the end of three months on Dec.
 31, beating analysts’ average estimate of 12.54 million, according to FactSet.

-Dropbox reported average revenue of $119.61 per user, beating estimates of $118.8, according to IBES data from Refinitiv.
+The company reported average revenue of $119.61 per user, beating estimates of $118.8, according to IBES data from Refinitiv.

+Started as a free service to share and store photos, music and other large files, Dropbox now offers a range of enterprise software services.

 Quarterly loss narrowed to $9.5 million in Dropbox’s fourth financial report as a publicly traded company, from $37.7 million a year earlier.
+The company is yet to turn a profit, which is common for startups that invest heavily in growth.

+Excluding items, the company earned 10 cents per share, beating estimates of 8 cents.

 Total revenue rose 23 percent to $375.9 million, above estimates of $370 million.